ISCDdocs/mesh-addon/README.md

 To install, download the [iscd.zip archive](https://github.com/loicNorgeot/mesh-addon/releases/download/1.0/iscd.zip), and [install this file as an addon](https://docs.blender.org/manual/en/dev/preferences/addons.html) (File -> User preferences -> Addons -> Install from file).

+Once installed, the addon operators will be available in the properties panel of blender, on the left side of the 3D view, under the "ISCD" tab.

-In order to use the FDS import, you will need to have an active version of python3 on your system, and install the python3 (to use with blender bundled python) [vtk module](https://lorensen.github.io/VTKExamples/site/Python/) module:
+Note that in order to use the FDS import, you will need to have an active version of python3 on your system, and install the python3 (to use with blender bundled python) [vtk module](https://lorensen.github.io/VTKExamples/site/Python/) module:
 ```
 pip3 install vtk
 ```

-Once installed, the addon operators will be available in the properties panel of blender, on the left side of the 3D view, under the "ISCD" tab.

 ## Utilisation